AbdyyEee/Mii-Bot/README.md

 # Mii-Bot
-Discord bot used for fetching Mii data.
+WIP Discord bot used for fetching Mii data.

 # Contributing
 Contributing requries no Python skills.